 A trip to see the Northern Lights in Canada is bucket list worthy.
-Canada ranks high as one of the top places in the world to see the lights, though that shouldn’t come as a surprise considering our northern geography.
+Canada ranks high as one of the top places in the world to see the Northern Lights, though that shouldn’t come as a surprise considering our northern geography.

 And yet I suspect only a small percentage of Canadians have actually seen the Northern Lights in Canada.
 You need clear nights without light pollution and the ability to stay up late.
 Often the Northern Lights don’t show until well after midnight.